talwrii/llmreader/readme.md

 # llmreader
-The aspirations of an opensource llm tool to use while reading

-If this project gets of the ground it will likely go through multiple rounds of iterations.
+The aspirations of an opensource llm tool to use while reading If this project gets off the ground it will likely go through multiple rounds of iterations.

 # The tool
 Allow people to open a document and run queries will reading from the document from a variety of sources.
 Important decisions.
 Wrap emacs initially?
 This tool is only for reading by will allow scripting.

+# Product considerations
+Mouse usage is important

+# Temporary decisions
+Wrap emacs - remove all it's features, keep code separated and then support other tools (including maybe gui tools)

 # Architecture
 * Speed of iteration is what it is all about.